Resource fork: Compatibility

 Another challenge is preserving resource forks when transmitting files using non-resource fork-aware applications or with certain transfer methods, including email and FTP.
 A number of file formats, such as MacBinary and BinHex, have been created to handle this.
 Command-line system tools SplitForks and FixupResourceForks allow manual flattening and merging of resource forks.
-In addition, a file server seeking to present file systems to Macintosh clients must accommodate the resource fork as well as the data fork of files; UNIX servers providing AFP support usually implement this with hidden directories.

-Older applications written with the Carbon API have a potential issue when being ported to the current Intel Macs.
-While the Resource Manager and operating system know how to deserialize data correctly for common resources like 'snd ' or 'moov', resources created using TMPL resources have to be byte swapped manually to ensure file interoperability between PPC and Intel-based versions of an application.
-(While the resource map and other implementation details are big-endian, the Resource Manager by itself does not have any knowledge of the contents of a generic resource, and so cannot perform the byte swapping automatically.)
+Carbon applications compiled for the Intel architecture may have byte order issues when working with resources, because most resource data is stored in big-endian byte order, as used by the 68000 and PowerPC architectures, which does not match the Intel architecture's little-endian byte order.
+While the operating system automatically handles these byte order differences for the overall resource fork format and for standard resource types like 'snd ' or 'moov', any resources with non-standard types must have their data byte-swapped manually to ensure consistent behavior regardless of architecture.

 Until the advent of Mac OS X v10.4, the standard UNIX command-line utilities in macOS (such as cp and mv) did not respect resource forks.
 To copy files with resource forks, one had to use ditto or CpMac and MvMac.

 Other operating systems

 The concept of a resource manager for graphics objects, to save memory, originated in the OOZE package on the Xerox Alto in Smalltalk-76.
 The concept is now largely universal in all modern operating systems.
 However, the concept of the resource fork remains peculiar to the Macintosh.
 Most operating systems used a binary file containing resources, which is then "tacked onto" the end of an existing program file.
-This solution is used on Microsoft Windows for instance, and similar solutions are used with the X Window System, although the resources are often left as a separate file.
+This solution is used for Windows resources for instance, and similar solutions are used with the X Window System, although the resources are often left as a separate file.

 The Windows NT NTFS can support forks (and so can be a file server for Mac files), the native feature providing that support is called an alternate data stream.
 Windows operating system features (such as the standard Summary tab in the Properties page for non-Office files) and Windows applications use them and Microsoft was developing a next-generation file system that has this sort of feature as basis.

 Early versions of the BeOS implemented a database within the file system, which could be used in a manner analogous to a resource fork.
 Performance issues led to a change in later releases to a system of complex file system attributes.
 Under this system resources were handled in a fashion somewhat more analogous to the Mac.